section-engineering-education/engineering-education/articles/introduction-to-tailwind-css/index.md

 ### Conclusion

-Tailwind CSS is a game-changer to how we all use CSS.
+Tailwind CSS is a game-changer to how we use CSS.
 As demonstrated above, utility classes are easy to learn and use.

 Tailwind also gives you more control over the look you want, which can be an advantage or a disadvantage.
 With other frameworks, the base look is usually good enough to get a developer started.
 That isn't the case with tailwind as you have to do everything yourself.

-Another thing to note is how we added all the CSS we used in the demo to the element.
+Another thing to note is how we added all the CSS classes we used in the demo to the HTML elements.
 As complexity grows, the code will get untidy.
-We will tackle that and a full demo in the next article.
+We will tackle how to clean up tailwind projects and a full demo in the next article.

 You should now be able to build a simple layout using tailwind.
 You can use the official [documentation](https://tailwindcss.com/docs) as reference.